Business Owners Policy (BOP)

 - Pizza shops

-Under both policy forms, losses (except money and securities) are settled on a replacement cost basis.
-This includes coverage for buildings and business personal property.
+Under both policy forms, losses, except money and securities, are settled on a replacement cost basis.
+This includes coverage for the buildings and the business personal property.

 Deductibles are available starting at $500 (standard) and may be increased to reduce the premium (maximum of $2,500).